 To get started, here’s what you need to make this Cricut place cards template:

 Here are the steps I followed to make these place cards:

 Start by making two rectangles on your Cricut Explore Air™ 2.
 My first was 3.5″ by 2″ and the other one was 3.25″ by 1.75″.
-Change the smaller rectangle to a “writing” by clicking the image, and changing the icon from the “scissors” to the “pen” (see images).
+Change the smaller rectangle to a “writing” one by clicking the image, and changing the icon from the “scissors” to the “pen” (see images).

 Next, add text (image above).
 I used the font “Yours Truly” here, and I changed the letter spacing to -0.76 so that the letters would connect without spacing, like cursive writing.
-Make sure you have it set as a writing font, and set in the same colour as your written rectangle above. [choose the colour when you click on the photo in the edit bar].
+Make sure you have it set as a writing font, and set in the same colour as your written rectangle above [choose the colour when you click on the photo in the edit bar].